TF2Stadium/Frontend/src/app/pages/about/section-privacy.md

 administration of the site.

-We respect your privacy and, as such, we will not distribute any information to 3rd parties unless where required to by law.
+We respect your privacy and, as such, we will not distribute any information to 3rd parties unless required by law.

 ## Cookies